JasonPunyon/Rol/README.md

 }
 ```

-#Wow, surprised you made it down here.
+#You made it all the way down here!
 Well done!

 More to come.
+Until then, enjoy yourself a tasty beverage and thank you for reading.